Leaving your job

 How much notice should I give?

 Check what your contract says about giving notice and follow those rules.
-If you want to make a different arrangement, discuss this with your employer.
+If you want to negotiate a different arrangement, you should discuss this with your employer.

-Statutory minimum notice is the shortest period of notice you are allowed to give under Irish law.
-If your contract of employment does not specify how much notice to give, you must give the legal minimum amount of notice, which is one week.
+Statutory minimum notice is the shortest notice period that you can give under Irish law.
+If your contract does not state a notice period, you must provide the legal minimum, which is one week.

-The legal (or ‘statutory’) minimum notice is set out in Section 6 of the Minimum Notice and Terms of Employment Act 1973.
+The full rules on giving notice are set out in the Minimum Notice and Terms of Employment Acts 1973–2005.
+The legal (or ‘statutory’) minimum notice is set out in Section 6 of the Act.

 I have outstanding annual leave

-If you stop work without taking all the annual leave you are entitled to, your employer must pay you for the days you have not taken.
 Some employers may offer leave instead (or ‘in lieu’) of notice.
-However, this sort of arrangement is not covered by legislation, so you would have to agree this with your employer.
+These arrangements are not covered by legislation, so you must agree this with your employer.

 Can I change my mind?

-Once you have given notice, the only way to withdraw it is by agreement with your employer.
+Once you have given notice, the only way to withdraw it is by reaching an agreement with your employer.

-When you apply for a new job, you may want to ask your current or former employer for a reference.
-Anyone who gives you a reference is known as a referee.
+When applying for a new job, you may want to ask your current or former employer for a reference.
+The person who gives you a reference is called a referee.

-The reference can be written or oral, and usually includes:
+The reference can be written or spoken and usually includes information about:

-- How long you have worked for the employer
+- How long you worked for the employer

 - Your attendance record